 When you are connecting MIDI this way, note that MIDI IN connects to MIDI OUT.
 Initially, it would seem logical to connect the MIIDI IN to MIDI IN, because there is both MIDI IN and MIDI OUT on the keyboard and the interface.

-In fact, MIDI works the same way as audio.
-The data flows in and out, and it must be connected to allow that flow to happen.
+MIDI works the same way as audio.
+The data flows in and out, and it must be connected in the proper manner to allow that flow to happen.

 USB To USB